Changes coming to high school basketball rules next school year

 Previously, teams would be given a “one-and-one” bonus when the opposite team reached seven fouls in a half and two foul shots when ten fouls were reached each half.
 A “one-and-one” foul shot is when the first free throw is a live ball if missed and a second free throw is given if the first shot is made.

-The NFHS said these changes will make the game flow better and reduces the risks of injuries in rebounding situations.
+The NFHS said these changes will make the game flow better and reduce the risks of injuries in rebounding situations.

 “The rules committee studied data that showed higher injury rates on rebounding situations and saw this as an opportunity to reduce opportunities for rough play during rebounds,” said Lindsey Atkinson, NFHS Director of Sports and liaison to the Basketball Rules Committee.
 “Additionally, resetting the fouls each quarter will improve game flow and allow teams to adjust their play by not carrying foul totals to quarters two and four.”